 Where it was not foreseen that the panel would be considering a contact measure or that a person was of sufficient age and maturity would be invited, the Reporter must invite the Hearing to satisfy itself that it has their views in relation to contact, or if not, that they have been given an opportunity to give those views.
 If not, the panel can defer the decision to make sure that they are able to give their views directly or indirectly (Paragraph 9.3 of SCRA Practice Direction 3).

 The Children (Scotland) Act 2020 introduces, in section 25, a new category of participation rights in children’s hearings which, in the future, will give siblings and other family members who do not have relevant person status the chance to take part in a Hearing that is making decisions about a child or young person.
-There will be further rules about this, but section 25 says they will have the right to be notified of a hearing, to be provided with paperwork that is relevant to them, to be able to attend the hearing, be represented, and seek review of decisions after 3 months.
+Section 25 says they will have the right to be notified of a hearing, to be provided with paperwork that is relevant to them, to be able to attend the hearing, be represented, and seek review of decisions after 3 months.
 New rules will apply from 26 July 2021 setting out the criteria to be fulfilled for siblings to participate in a Hearing and what needs to happen (see The Children’s Hearings (Scotland) Act 2011 (Rules of Procedure in Children’s Hearings) Amendment Rules 2021.)

 Participation of siblings in Hearings was the subject of a Supreme Court judgment in June 2020 – read more about what the Court said Hearings need to do to make sure they respect siblings’ participation rights under here.